Degeneration (Nordau): Summary

 Nordau identifies a degenerate component in the contemporary, widespread practice of spiritualism in France.
 He argues that excessive modernization leads to a return of the irrational, including renewed interest in magic.
 In this way, Nordau presents a reversal of the sociological theories of disenchantment and rationalization.

-During the time of Nordau's writing, physical, physiognomic, or mechanical factors were still being regarded as causative in mental aberrations and malfunctions.
 Among the systems Nordau criticizes as degenerate and spiritualistic is Jean-Martin Charcot's systematization of hypnosis, which was an important predecessor to Freudian and Jungian psychoanalysis.
-He thus fails to anticipate Freud's rejection of physiognomy and corresponding emphasis on psychological symbols.

 Politics

-Nordau did not coin the expression or the idea of Entartung, which had been steadily growing in use in German speaking countries during the 19th century.
-The book reflects views on a degenerating society held by many people in Europe at the time, especially throughout the Austro-Hungarian Empire.
+Nordau did not invent the concept of "degeneracy", which had been used by "racialist" Joseph-Arthur de Gobineau in his essay on the inequality of the human races; but did coin the concept of "Degenerate Art" as a form of social contagion that spread "immoral" or "degenerate" ideas, and as a symptom of this perceived "degeneracy"; a concept which would be eagerly seized by the Nazi Party in the Degenerate Art exhibition in Munich (1937), and be further developed into book burnings and the formation of the Reichskulturkammer to control and censor the discussion, creation, and dissemination of art under the guise of preventing "degeneracy".
 By the early 20th century, the idea that society was degenerating and that this degeneration was influenced by art led to backlash, as evidenced by the conviction of Austrian artist Egon Schiele for "distributing pornography to minors".

+This phrase would find itself incorporated into psycho-physiognomy, a pseudoscientific belief that an individual's mental and "moral" health were determined by the shape or dimensions of their face; this would play a crucial role in developing concepts of scientific racism and eugenics.

-That was given legitimacy by the branch of medicine called psycho-physiognomy.
-Degeneration was accepted as a serious medical term.
-Not until Sigmund Freud and the ushering in of a new age of psychoanalysis, was this idea seriously contested.
-Freud remarked rather drily in his 1905 work Three Essays on the Theory of Sexuality that "It may well be asked whether an attribution of 'degeneracy' is of any value or adds anything to our knowledge".
-Although Nordau's work certainly reflects a reactionary strain of European thought, he also condemns the rising anti-Semitism of the late 19th century as a product of degeneration.
+Degeneration was accepted as a serious medical term (see Degeneracy (biology), which Nordau uniquely applied to psychology and art).
+Not until Sigmund Freud and the ushering in of a new age of psychoanalysis was this idea seriously contested.
+Notable critics would include Sigmund Freud, who remarked in his 1905 work Three Essays on the Theory of Sexuality that "it may well be asked whether an attribution of 'degeneracy' is of any value or adds anything to our knowledge".

-Europe was then undergoing unprecedented technological progress and social upheaval.
-The rapid industrialisation and the accompanying urbanisation were breaking down many of the traditional structures of society.

-Nordau's views were in many ways more like those of an 18th-century thinker, a belief in Reason, Progress and more traditional, classical rules governing art and literature.
-The irrationalism and amorality of philosophers such as Friedrich Nietzsche and the flagrant anti-Semitism of Richard Wagner were seen as proof to Nordau that society was in danger of returning to an era before the Enlightenment.
+Christopher Hitchens critiqued Degeneration for including homophobic, misogynistic, racist, and phrenological ideas.
+According to the cultural critic Lee Siegel, Hitchens viewed Zionism as "the desiccated fruit of self-hatred, the mirror image of the Jew in anti-Semitic eyes".

+Writing for Jewish Currents, Eli Valley stated that Degeneration "was not quite as racially obsessed as Hitler's version" and in fact cites antisemitism as a form of degeneration, but that "the echoes of Nordau in Nazism are startling".